Shah to make first visit to J&K on June 30, will take stock of security situation

 Another strike on Pakistan: Amit Shah congratulates team India for victory over Pak

-The pilgrimage starts from Srinagar and Pahalgam and ends at the Amarnath cave temple that is located around 141 kilometres away from Srinagar.
+The pilgrimage starts from Srinagar, Pahalgam and ends at the Amarnath cave temple that is located around 141 kilometres away from Srinagar.